Samarjamal326/Samarjamal326/README.md

 I am an **AI & Machine Learning Engineer** and **Full Stack Developer**, currently pursuing a B.Tech in Computer Science (Specialization in AI & ML) at **Graphic Era University**.

-My work spans the full lifecycle of intelligent systems — from training and evaluating deep learning models to building retrieval-augmented pipelines and shipping full-stack products around them.
-I'm especially drawn to the space where **Generative AI, Healthcare AI, Computer Vision, and Reinforcement Learning** meet real, usable software.
+My work spans training and evaluating deep learning models, building retrieval-augmented generation pipelines, and shipping full-stack products around them.
+I'm particularly drawn to the space where **Generative AI, Healthcare AI, and Computer Vision** meet real, usable software, and I enjoy exploring new architectures alongside practical engineering.

-I'm an active competitive programmer and open-source contributor, and I've been selected for **Amazon ML Summer School (HackOn Top 75)**, alongside 100+ labs completed in the **Google Cloud Arcade** program.
+I'm an active competitive programmer and continuously build on cloud and AI learning programs to stay current with the field.

 **Open to:** AI/ML Internships · Software Engineering Roles · Research Collaborations